RafeeqSyedAmjad/ListedAssignment/README.md

 Listed Team I hope I get selected, if I don't get chosen please share proper feedback on what went wrong so I can work on those things.

+## 🚀Features
+Tried To built the Repica of deisgn
+1. Added Google Authentication
+2. For Both the charts made them dynamic by fetching the data from public api and displaying it
+3. Responsive

 ##👨‍💻 Built with

 1. NextJS